23 Jan Is CBD Oil Addictive?

 While marijuana typically contains THC levels ranging from 10% to as much as 30%, hemp-derived CBD oil has no more than 0.3% THC – which is 33 times less than the least potent marijuana.

 CBD even serves as an “antagonist” of CB1 receptors.
 This means that CBD actually blocks THC from binding with the cannabinoid receptors, toning down its effects.
 Neuroscientists from Indiana University recently found evidence that CBD protects from the negative effects of THC.

 Consuming CBD oil products is a low-risk endeavor.
 CBD is considered to be safe and non-toxic for humans, even at high amounts.

 The side effects that are possible with CBD are minimal and often easily alleviated.
 Dry mouth, low blood pressure and drowsiness are the most common side effects tied to CBD.
 CBD oil can also have a soothing, calming effect.
 Many of our customers have reported feeling “relaxed” after taking their serving.

 There are no reported cases, ever, of a CBD or cannabis overdose causing death.
 This is because CBD and the other cannabinoids found in cannabis do not interact with receptors in the brainstem, the back part of the brain that controls breathing and heart rate.

 Even large doses of CBD have been found to be safe.
 In 2011, researchers investigating the safety profile of CBD administration in humans concluded that chronic use at high doses of up to 1,500 mg of CBD per day was well tolerated.
 Five years later, another review found the same results, confirming the excellent safety profile of CBD.

-While there are no known serious side effects of taking too much CBD, when starting a new CBD oil supplement routine it is suggested that you begin with a low potency and gradually increase your intake of CBD as you best see fit.
+While there are no known serious side effects of taking too much CBD, when starting a new CBD oil routine it is suggested that you begin with a low potency and gradually increase your intake of CBD as you best see fit.